arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ### VIN Rating

-The recommended input voltage range is **5-18V **.
+The recommended input voltage range is **5-18 V**.

 You should not attempt to power the board with a voltage outside the recommended range, particularly not higher than 18 V.

 The efficiency of the converter depends on the input voltage via the VIN pin.
 See the average below for a board operation with normal current consumption:
-- **4.5V ** - >90%.
+- **4.5 V** - >90%.
-- **12V ** - 85-90%
+- **12 V** - 85-90%
-- **18V ** - <85%
+- **18 V** - <85%

 This information is extracted from the [MP2322GQH's datasheet](/resources/datasheets/MP2322.pdf).

 ### VUSB

-There is no 5 V pin available on the Nano ESP32.
-5V can only be provided via the **VUSB**, which is supplied directly from the USB-C® power source.
+There is no 5V pin available on the Nano ESP32.
+5 V can only be provided via the **VUSB**, which is supplied directly from the USB-C® power source.

 While powering the board via the VIN pin, the VUSB pin is not activated.
 This means you have no option of providing 5 V from the board unless powered via USB or externally.

 ### 3.3 V Pin

-The 3.3 V pin is connected to the 3.3 V rail which is connected to the output of the MP2322GQH step down converter.
+The 3.3V pin is connected to the 3.3 V rail which is connected to the output of the MP2322GQH step down converter.
 This pin is primarily used to power external components.

 ### Pin Current